markiewiczjulian/yoda-translation-action-test/README.md

 ## About
-This is a simple node.js app which uses the custom action from yoda-translation-action [repository](https://github.com/markiewiczjulian/yoda-translation-action).
+This is a simple node.js app which uses the custom action from a yoda-translation-action [repository](https://github.com/markiewiczjulian/yoda-translation-action).
 For more information on how it works, see yoda-translation-action repository.

 ### MIT License